wvteijlingen/token.rb/README.md

 # token.rb

-A small Ruby lib that provides a Token class for a generic expirable and refreshable token.
+A small Ruby class that provides a Token class for a generic expirable and refreshable token.

 ## Usage